USC Law School Acceptance Rate

 The 1L class is full of creative individuals, including professional ballerinas, musicians, student-athletes, sprint car drivers, and the youngest model to walk the runway at a Prada fashion show in Milan among its members.

-How Can I Increase My Chances Of Getting Into USC Law School?
+How Can You Increase Your Chances Of Getting Into USC Law School?

 In addition to those who can demonstrate financial hardship, those who have completed Teach for America, the U.S. military, the Peace Corps, the California Pathways to Law School, or USC (undergraduate program) are eligible to apply for a waiver.